A recent study has shown that ultrasound exposure during the first trimester has been linked to the severity of autism symptoms.

 What exactly is autism?

-According to autismspeaks.org, autism and autism spectrum disorder (ASD), both refer to a group of complex disorders that are related with brain development.
-These can be characterized by difficulties in social interaction, verbal as well as nonverbal communication, and various repetitive behaviors.
+According to autismspeaks.org, autism and autism spectrum disorder (ASD), both refer to a group of complex disorders that are related to brain development.
+These can be characterized by difficulties in social interaction, verbal as well as nonverbal communication, and various repetitive behaviours.

 Based on statistics, about 1 in 68 American children are on the autism spectrum.
 Studies also show that autism is five times more common among boys than girls.
 In the US, autism affects over 3 million individuals and there are even more affected worldwide.

 Autism covers a wide spectrum of symptoms.
 Some people who suffer from autism are unable to take care of themselves, while others have exceptional abilities when it comes to visual skills, music, and academic skills.
-40% of people diagnosed with autism have average or above average intellectual ability.
+40% of people diagnosed with autism have an average or above-average intellectual ability.